jefkel/Mission-01/README.md

 ## Initial Deployment

-The deployment chosen for Today is a 3-node cluster hosted on a single ESXi host.
+The deployment chosen for today is a 3-node cluster hosted on a single ESXi host.

 ### VM Deploy and Configure